A series of stupid mistakes, combined with a stronger current than I have ever felt, resulted in the worst and most terrifying experience of my life!

 For one, I feel so ashamed.
 Two, it’s not pleasant to think back on what happened, to relive the emotions and to think of what could have happened.

-Once they came back on shore, I figured it was my turn to have some fun in those perfect waves.
-Holden wanted to come with me, so I grabbed him and we headed out into the water.
+Once they came back to shore, I figured it was my turn to have some fun in those perfect waves.
+Holden wanted to come with me, so we headed out into the water together.
 We were having fun bobbing above and diving into the waves.
 Holden wanted to show me his newly developing skill of body-surfing and so we focused on searching for the right wave for him to ride on.

 The waves were strong but the water was only just about chest-height and I felt solidly in control.
 As I bobbed above a wave, one of my flip-flops was swept off my foot.
 I looked for it to come floating up to the surface and once I spotted it, I reached out and grabbed it.